 Today’s Discover credit cards have come a long way from those early iterations, but some things still hold true.
-Discover’s cards all come without annual fees, for instance, and those famous cash back rewards are still around — and, arguably, they’re better than ever.
+Discover’s cards are still top contenders in the industry and come with larger than life features and rewards.

 at Discover Card'ssecure website

-The Discover it® Cash Back offers a super high 5% cash back rewards rate on up to $1,500 in purchases that fall into rotating bonus categories.
-Bonus categories change each quarter, giving you a different way to earn 5% cash back every three months when you activate your bonus.
+The Discover it® Cash Back offers a super high cash back rewards rate for purchases that fall into rotating bonus categories.
+Bonus categories change each quarter, giving you a different way to earn bonus cash back every three months when you activate your bonus.

-Bonus rewards categories include a range of useful purchase types, with past categories including gas stations, grocery stores, restaurants, and Amazon.com.
-Purchases that don’t fall into the bonus category — or those beyond the bonus category spending cap — will earn an unlimited 1% cash back, automatically.
+Bonus rewards categories include a range of useful purchase types, with past categories including gas stations, grocery stores, restaurants, and wholesale clubs.
+Purchases that don’t fall into the bonus category — or those beyond the bonus category spending cap — will default to the standard cash back rate.

 Cash back rewards can be redeemed in a few clicks through your online banking portal or mobile app.
 Perhaps one of the most convenient parts of Discover’s cash back rewards program, however, is that you don’t have to wait until you reach some arbitrary cap to redeem; you can do so at any time, with no minimum redemption amount.